Bernie Sanders calls for higher taxes on companies with wide pay gaps

 “The American people are sick and tired of corporate CEOs who now make 300 times more than their average employees, while they give themselves huge bonuses and cut back on the healthcare and pension benefits of their employees,” Sanders said in a statement.

-If Sanders’ plan had been in place last year, JPMorganChase would have paid up to $991.6 million more in taxes, Sanders’ campaign said in the statement.
-Walmart Inc would have paid up to $793.8 million more and McDonald’s Corp would have paid up to $110.9 million more.
+If Sanders’ plan had been in place last year, JPMorganChase (JPM.N) would have paid up to $991.6 million more in taxes, Sanders’ campaign said in the statement.
+Walmart Inc (WMT.N) would have paid up to $793.8 million more and McDonald’s Corp (MCD.N) would have paid up to $110.9 million more.

 The proposal would apply to corporations with annual revenues above $100 million and would hike taxes on companies in increments based on the company’s compensation ratio.
 A ratio above 50 but not more than 100 would increase a company’s corporate taxes by 0.5 percentage points.
 A company with a ratio above 500 would see its tax rate rise by 5 percentage points.